2017 has been another great year of testing bikes and kit for BikeRadar and here’s my chance to share with you the stuff that I really rate.

 Switching across from a Fitbit Blaze, I was initially disappointed at the Vivosport’s relatively pixelated and small screen, but its waterproofing, integrated GPS and heart rate monitor more than make up for it.

-When I’m not eating curry I do like to run as well as cycle, and the Vivosport on my wrist means I can do both of those things without having to necessarily carry a chunky smartphone that bounces around.
+When I’m not eating curry or car spotting I do like to run as well as cycle, and the Vivosport on my wrist means I can do both of those things without having to necessarily carry a chunky smartphone that bounces around.